-GP funds aim to increase the incomes and food security of smallholder households by investing in organizations that deliver affordable, high-impact inputs, alongside technical assistance.
+GP funds aim to increase the incomes and food security of smallholder households living in poverty by investing in partners that deliver affordable, high-impact inputs alongside technical assistance.

 Who is Served?

 The target demographic is subsistence, smallholder farmer families that manage fewer than two hectares, and live on less than $3.20 PPP/person/day.